zerodha/zerodhatech.github.io/content/blog/a-lesson-in-niche-business-dsls-at-scale.md

 native plugins outperformed other solutions and brought the power of the entire Go runtime into independent plugins.
 We discarded Hashicorp plugins, as they were slower.
 Yaegi was nice, but not as fast as govaluate.
-Govaluate and Yaegi provide a simpler way to distribute rules, although considering all the caveats of Go plugins, we have to give it to Yaegi since native plugins need a bit of orchestration.
+Govaluate and Yaegi provide a simpler way to distribute rules, when compared to native plugins need a bit of orchestration.

 ## Veto v2